Developing Scientific Identity Through a First-Year-Writing Course

 The students are evaluated on the Science Ed Op-Ed twice during the semester.
 They develop a first draft as their first writing assignment for the course, thus offering both them and the professor a piece of diagnostic writing they can use to start a conversation about writing standards and goals for the course.
 At the end of the semester, the students revise the Op-ed and include a cover letter that asks them to articulate how what they have learned about both science and writing over the semester informs their revision.
 The present study seeks to evaluate success of the course in meeting its aims by comparing key features of the first and final versions of the op-ed, including traits of skilled argumentative writing, science literacy level, and the ways in which science education is justified.

 Cybertherapies and the Future of Care

-Through new projects, I am exploring how digital technologies extend therapeutic care beyond the clinic, focusing on military-sponsored projects.
+Through several projects, I explore how digital technologies extend therapeutic care beyond the clinic, focusing primarily on military-sponsored projects.
 What values and ideas about self and healing are embedded in their design?
 How do designers imagine they will be used and how does this compare to how both clinicians and patients use them?
-One new project investigates the history and current develop of online conversation agents (or “chatbots”) as psychological counseling for military mental health issues; another looks at comic-book creation as therapy for veterans; while a third very new project investigates therapists’ experiences with tele-therapy technology.
+Projects have investigated the making of a virtual reality exposure therapy called Bravemind for the treatment of war trauma; the history and current develop of online conversation agents (or “chatbots”) as psychological counseling for military mental health issues; another looks at comic-book creation as therapy for veterans; while a third very new project investigates therapists’ experiences with tele-therapy technology.
 The civilian world owes much of its technology to the military.
 Therefore, I see the future of therapy being designed in these projects.

-As part of this work, I recently joined the San Diego Veterans Administration Heathcare System as a Research Health Science Specialist.
+As part of this work, I joined San Diego Veterans Administration Heathcare System as a Research Health Science Specialist.